Heisenberg300604/BudgetMap/README.md

 - **Income Management**: Track both expenses and incomes, and calculate net savings.
 - **Multi-Currency Support**: Handle expenses in multiple currencies with real-time conversion rates.
 - **Data Export**: Export expense data in CSV or PDF format.
-- **Dark Mode**: Switch between light and dark themes for a personalized experience.
 - **Authentication**: Users can sign up, log in, and manage their profiles.
 - **Savings Goals**: Set savings goals and track progress.